verayannn/SpotDMouse/README.md

 - **Hand-engineered features** (SIFT, HOG, etc.) designed by humans for specific tasks
 - **Learned features** (CNNs) optimized for particular datasets or objectives

-Our approach uses **evolution-optimized features** - visual representations that emerged over millions of years of natural selection for survival and behavioral success.
+Our approach uses **evolution-optimized features** - visual representations that emerged over millions of years of natural selection for survival and behavioral success (Huberman & Niell, 2011).

 ### Temporal Dynamics vs Static Processing
 **Critical Distinction from RSVP Approaches:** Unlike static image presentation methods (e.g., rapid serial visual presentation used in other labs), our neural data captures the **temporal dynamics** of natural visual processing: